 - Galapagos Giant tortoises return to the Santa Cruz highlands.

-In September the Galapagos Islands reach their lowest yearly temperatures.
-Don’t worry, these temperatures are actually very comfortable.
-A wet suit is however is recommended for aquatic activities like swimming and diving.
+In September, the Galapagos Islands reach their lowest yearly temperatures.
+Don’t worry, as these temperatures are actually very comfortable.
+Nevertheless, a wet suit is recommended for aquatic activities, such as swimming and diving.

 - This is an excellent month if you wish to see or swim with penguins.

 Due to the cold Humboldt currents, the ocean is full of tropical fish.
-Ideal for snorkeling or diving, and perfect for the birds that hunt these fishes.
+This is ideal for snorkeling or diving, and perfect for birds that hunt these types of fish.
 The birds can be spotted actively hunting for food.